-If you're looking for a soft and chewy white bread that's perfect for sandwiches, toast, and snacking- this recipe is it!
-Best part?
-It's completely dairy free (and technically vegan too!)
+If you're looking for a soft and chewy white bread that's perfect for sandwiches, toast, and snacking- this 5 Ingredient White Bread Recipe is it!

-There's nothing that I don't love about making homemade white bread.
+I love EVERYTHING about making homemade white bread!
 The smell of the yeast dough proofing and baking, all the way up to seeing that gorgeous golden top crust and slicing through to reveal the soft fluffy crumb inside.

 This dairy free sandwich bread recipe is easy, simple, and PERFECT for beginner bread makers.
 Speaking of bread makers, I've included steps below and on the recipe card explaining how to make milk free white bread in the bread machine if you don't wish to make it by hand.